 My father, Sidney Black, passed away on November 8, 2011 after a long fight with Alzheimer's disease.
-His funeral was held at Beth Emet Synagogue in Evanston, IL.
+His funeral was at Beth Emet Synagogue in Evanston, IL.
 Sidney was a pillar of Beth Emet.
 His love and laughter helped make it a very special place.
 These are a few words I spoke at his funeral.

 Sidney Black – November 10, 2011